hashgraph/hedera-improvement-proposal/HIP/hip-0000-hbar-approve.md

 }
 ```

-Once the above functionality has been implemented in services, an EOA will be able to call the `hbarAllownace` and `hbarApprove` functions as follows:
+Once the above functionality has been implemented in services, an EOA or contract with hbars will be able to call the `hbarAllownace` and `hbarApprove` functions as follows:

 ```
 IHRC(accountAddress).hbarAllowance(address spender)